realKarthikNair/realme-ui-debloater/README.md

 ## Requirements

 `1.
-A Realme device with USB bebugging on `
+A Realme device with USB debugging on `
 `2. computer`

 [see how to turn on USB debugging](https://telegra.ph/How-to-turn-USB-Debugging-ON-on-a-realmeoppooneplus-device-08-13)